Loreck-SWGOH/SWGOH-Mod-Squad/docker/README.md

       └── git
       ├── *
   ```
-  It is important that the containers and repositories are in the same directory to allow project code access outside of the Docker instance.
+  The Docker configuration file assumes that the containers and repositories are in the same directory to allow project code access outside of the Docker instance.
+If you change this structure be sure to change the Docker configuration file.
 WARNING: It is NOT recommended putting these directories in cloud storage --- permissions on such files may be messed up and you may have trouble running programs that depend on having specific permissions.

 * Download all the files in this folder into the `container` subdirectory created above.
 Since GitHub works on a per repo basis you may have to download the entire repo as an archive (zip, tar, etc.) and extract only the interested files.
 If it's set up correctly, you should be able to find the file with path `container/compose.yaml` relative to your project directory.